Normalized solutions for fractional nonlinear scalar field equations via Lagrangian formulation: Introduction

+In 2015 a first optical realization of the fractional Schr\"odinger equation, based on transverse light dynamics in aspherical optical cavities, was achieved by Longhi \cite{Lon0}.
+Subsequently, the propagation dynamics of wave packets were reported in Kerr nonlinearity, with constant or double-barrier potential.
+Numerical results showed the existence of solitons for (fNLS) equations where the L\'evy index $s$ and the saturation parameter can significantly affect the stability of these solitons \cite{KSM,WCCYZH,LMM,YL}.
+Numerous other applications of the (fNLS) equation arise in the physical sciences, ranging from models of boson stars \cite{FJL} to geo-hydrology \cite{Ata0}, from charge transport in biopolymers, like DNA \cite{KLS} to anomalous diffusion phenomena \cite{BuV,Vaz0}, from water wave dynamics \cite{IP} to jump processes in probability theory with applications to financial mathematics (see also \cite{DPV} and the references therein).

+Moreover, fractional integrals and derivatives in the calculation methods have been used for the explanation of physical phenomena which do not comply with the laws of classical statistical physics, for instance in modelling Bose-Einstein condensates.
+It is known that Bose-Einstein condensation, theoretically discovered in 1924 and observed experimentally with alkali metals (rubidium and sodium atoms) in 1995, represents a topical subject due to the explanation of quantum effects seen on a macroscopic scale, transmission of matter and the behaviour of superconductivity and superfluids.
+In this respect, not only experimental studies are important but theoretical studies too, which lead to the analysis of class of (fNLS) equations (also known as fractional Gross-Pitaievskii equations).
+Numerical simulations show existence of standing waves solutions, having a soliton behaviour and bound states \cite{DZ,ZHSWW}, including mass conservation, energy conservation and dispersion relation, in which the fractional order exponent influences the shape of the state.

-When searching standing waves to $(\ref{fNLS})$, i.e. factorized solutions $\psi (t,x) = e^{i \mu t } u(x)$, $\mu \in \R$, two possible directions can be pursued.
+From a mathematical view point, when searching for standing waves to \eqref{fNLS}, i.e. factorized solutions $\psi (t,x) = e^{i \mu t } u(x)$, $\mu \in \R$, two possible directions can be pursued.
 A first possibility is to study \eqref{fNLS} with a prescribed frequency $\mu$ and free mass.
-This approach, which we call the \emph{unconstrained} problem, has been deeply developed, for example by \cite{felmer,ChangWang,Byeon,I,I2}.
-The literature concerning the local version of the unconstrained problem starts from the seminal paper of Berestycki-Lions \cite{BL} and it is so huge that we do not even make an attempt to summarize it.
+This approach, which we call the \emph{unconstrained} problem, has been deeply developed, for example by \cite{FQT,CW,BKS,Iko1,Iko2}.
+The literature concerning the local version of the unconstrained problem starts from the seminal paper of Berestycki-Lions \cite{BL1} and it is so large that we do not even make an attempt to summarize it.

 A second approach is to prescribe the mass of $u$, thus conserved by $\psi$ in time